xaynetwork/xayn_discovery_engine/onnx-tool/README.md

 # 🏗 Usage

-First install needed dependencies and then run the script specifiying the type of the model (`bert` or `smbert`) and output path.
+First install needed dependencies and then run the script specifying the type of the model (`bert` or `smbert`) and output path.
 By default the output path is `"."` (the current directory).

 ```sh
 # create virtual env